 - have paid a premium for that policy (or policies).

-Class members who wish to participate in the proceeding
+Group members who wish to participate in the proceeding

 If you received an Opt Out and Commencement Notice, you may be a member of the class action and do not need to take any steps to remain a class member at this time.

-However, if you wish to receive updates on the progress of the class action and be directly notified of any major developments in the claim, you can register your interest in the Westpac CCI class action by completing the registration form link.
+However, if you wish to receive updates on the progress of the class action and be directly notified of any major developments in the claim, you can register your interest in the Westpac CCI class action by completing the registration form here.
 If you register, you will receive updates from Slater and Gordon using the contact details you provide.

-As a class member, whether you actively register or simply remain a class member by taking no further steps to remove yourself from the claim at this time, your individual claim will be resolved through the class action.
+As a group member, whether you actively register or simply remain a class member by taking no further steps to remove yourself from the claim at this time, your individual claim will be resolved through the class action.
 You will be bound by the outcome in the class action.
 This means that you will not be able to bring your own separate claim against Westpac and its insurers.

 Will I have to pay legal fees if I participate?